 The Simulation Package

-For its fiftieth anniversary, NIMROD has been recreated in virtual form.
-A simulation of the machine runs under the Be OS (only!).
+For its fiftieth anniversary (2001), NIMROD was recreated in virtual form.
+A simulation of the machine runs under the Be OS -- and now the 'HAIKU' OS (only!).
 No Windows version is available, I'm afraid [but I wrote this for fun, and programming Windows is by no stretch fun...].
+However, as NIMROD's Diamond Anniversary approaches in 2011, you can now also play a stripped down web simulation right here on any javascript-enabled browser.

-The simulation lets you play against the machine just as one could against the original, and it has slow and manual modes that will display the instruction steps as they are executed.
+The full original simulation lets you play against the machine just as one could against the original, and it has slow and manual modes that will display the instruction steps as they are executed.

 It may also be of interest that, internally, the program is built like the original.
 The logic is performed by "Gates" and "Flip-Flops", just as in the hardware.
 (Except of course that the 'parallel' logic has actually to execute sequentially .
 And only the 'game engine' is programmed this way.
 Interaction with the user is through more conventional GUI techniques.)
 Where a detailed description of the original logic was available, the simulation follows it almost exactly.

-Download the archive for x86 BeOS R5 here:
+Download the archive for x86 BeOS R5 or Haiku here:

 nimrod.zip (384KB)